integrated-inferences/CausalQueries/CONTRIBUTING.md

   1. write your vignette as a R markdown file with executable code chunks + formatting in the normal fashion
   2. save this file as `vignette-name.Rmd.orig` in the vignettes folder (replace `vignette-name` with your desired vignette name here)
   3. run `build_vignettes()` specifying the name of your vignette without any file extension as an optional argument i.e. `build_vignettes("vignette-name")`
+  4. add your vignette's name as a default in the `vignettes` argument of `build_vignettes()`
-  4. commit and push changes to github
+  5. push changes to github

   If you wish to update an existing vignette proceed as follows:

   1. make desired changes in the `vignette-name.Rmd.orig` file
   2. run `build_vignettes()`
-  3. commit and push changes to github
+  3. push changes to github